SS Logo

 SS Emblem

 The double Sowulo is not an inscription and therefore does not resemble any typeface.
-Rather, it is a graphic image in the form of two zigzags.
-Usually, the ligature is white and is placed on a black background.
+Rather, it is a graphic image consisting of two zigzags.
+Typically, the ligature is white and set against a black background.
 It was in this color version that it was used on the uniform of the Nazis.